Joule: Newton-metre and torque

 In mechanics, the concept of force (in some direction) has a close analogue in the concept of torque (about some angle):

 A result of this similarity is that the SI unit for torque is the newton-metre, which works out algebraically to have the same dimensions as the joule, but they are not interchangeable.
 The General Conference on Weights and Measures has given the unit of energy the name joule, but has not given the unit of torque any special name, hence it is simply the newton-metre (N⋅m) – a compound name derived from its constituent parts.
-The use of newton-metres for torque and joules for energy is helpful to avoid misunderstandings and miscommunications.
+The use of newton-metres for torque but joules for energy is helpful to avoid misunderstandings and miscommunication.